 YES, share the fun with the family and the kids

-YES, bring your small, collapsible umbrella-style strollers and view from the family viewing area in Magers Field south of ballpark and the the arroyo or check it in before proceeding into the ball park/main viewing area.
-Sorry, no large strollers - they will need to be checked in at the stroller check-in.
+YES, bring your small, collapsible umbrella-style strollers and view from the family viewing area in Magers Field south of ballpark and the arroyo or check it in before proceeding into the ball park/main viewing area.
+Sorry, no large strollers or wagons.
 See the event map by clicking here.

-YES, rock out to Tobias Rene and Al Hurricane, Jr.
+YES, rock out to Easy D and Grupo Fantasma!

-NOW THAT WE GAVE YOU THE YESSES, PLEASE HELP US MAKE THIS A FUN FAMILY EVENT BY COOPERATING WITH A FEW NOS
+NOW THAT WE GAVE YOU THE YESSES, PLEASE HELP US MAKE THIS A SAFE, FUN FAMILY EVENT BY COOPERATING WITH A FEW NOS:

 NO bottled liquids.
 Please empty your refillable water bottle before entry and refill it at the free water stations at the venue.

 NO weapons of any kinds; NO concealed or open carry weapons.
 Any weapons found during search will be confiscated and not returned.

 NO alcohol or recreational drugs, which are strictly prohibited.